captainbrosset/inactive-css/rules.md

 - text-overflow has no effect on this element because it is not a block container element and/or doesn't clip content (try overflow:hidden)
 - float has no effect on this element since it is a flex item
 - float has no effect on this element since it is a grid item
+- clip has no effect on this element since its position is not one of absolute or fixed